The 12 Grand Challenges for Social Work

 Nearly 1.5 million Americans experience homelessness each year.
 By expanding proven community programs, innovating new services and technologies, and advocating for affordable housing and basic income security, social workers can help end homelessness.

-You also can play an important role in eradicating social isolation, shown to be as dangerous to health as smoking.
+Social workers can also play an important role in eradicating social isolation, shown to be as dangerous to health as smoking.
 Think public education, industry outreach, and the development of new strategies for promoting social connections.

 But how can social work advance long and productive lives for individuals amid greater longevity, workforce automation, and more?
 Here’s where policy experts and gerontology and aging specialists fit in, finding ways to improve health and well-being, connect people to purpose and financial security, and create a more vibrant society.